instant-labs/instant-bandit/pages/docs/configuration/server.md

 ## Environment Variables
-For convenience, certain configuration options default to environment variables.
+For convenience, certain configuration options default to environment variables when not set in code.
+For example, if you don't pass a `host` property for your Redis backend, the `IB_REDIS_HOST` environment variable is examined.

-If a particular option defaults to an environment variable, and the variable is not set, an inbuilt default value is used.
+If the environment variable isn't set, an hardcode default value is used.

 Setting the environment variables is not required.